RAVE Model Explained: Real-Time Neural Audio by IRCAM

-What is the RAVE Model and Why It Matters for Real-Time Audio Synthesis?
+What Is IRCAM RAVE for Real-Time Audio Synthesis?

 RAVE stands for Realtime Audio Variational autoEncoder.
 Released in November 2021 by researchers at IRCAM in Paris, it's essentially a clever compression algorithm that learns to "understand" sounds and then recreate them from a compact digital representation.
 Think of it like teaching a computer to sketch what it hears, then redraw that sketch as a convincing imitation of the original sound.